topic 2: Muscles and Energy

 Identify plasma as the liquid part of the blood.

 Plasma is the clear, straw-colored liquid portion of blood that remains after red blood cells, white blood cells, platelets and other cellular components are removed.
-It is the single largest component of human blood, comprising about 55 percent, and contains water, salts, enzymes, antibodies and other proteins.
+It is the single largest component of human blood, comprising about 55 percent, and contains water, carbon dioxide, salts, enzymes, antibodies and other proteins.

 Composed of 90% water, plasma is a transporting medium for cells and a variety of substances vital to the human body.